Redefining Open Loop in Transit Ticketing with UWB

 Letโ€™s see how the redefined open-loop ticketing works, from the rider’s perspective.

-3. The Wallet selects MP2’s OTRB2, as per Ms. Riderโ€™s priority settings, and presents the Device OTRB2 ID to the validator via the predetermined communication channel – UWB.
-(Some instructions for a rider may be required at this moment if the communication channel is not UWB).
+3. The ticketing tool selector selects CRD Token2, as per Ms. Riderโ€™s priority settings, and presents the CRD Token2 to the validator via the predetermined communication channel – UWB.

-Per the proposed solution, Apple Wallet does not store OTRB amounts.
-In general, Apple Wallet allow storing e-Money balances.
-This can work with a closed-loop solution.
-Giving access to the particular e-Money segment to all TAs would require creating and supporting a so-called trusted environment across all validators of all TAs, all TSMPs, and all wallets (Apple, Google, etc.).
-This would require complex legal relationships and asymmetric (public) key hierarchy across all participants, slow down the authentication process, and increase the cost of such a solution.
+Per the proposed solution, the MP’s app does not store the OTRB amount.
+In general, storing e-Money balances can work with a closed-loop solution.
+Giving access to the particular e-Money segment to all TAs would require creating and supporting a so-called Trusted Execution Environment (TEE) across all validators of all TAs, and all TSMP aps.
+This would require complex legal and financial relationships and key hierarchy across all participants, slow down the authentication process, and increase the cost of such a solution.

 The process of using OTRB, updating its value across all transit agencies and marketplaces, as well as OTRB reporting for the purposes of charging the riders and reconciling TAs is covered by UniTiAg.
 This is how the business-level interoperability is achieved.